 The Standard Poodle is very good with children.
 Their large size prevents them from getting hurt at the mishandling of young children.
 However, they are very gentle and love to romp around.
 They make great family dogs as long as the environment is stable and relaxed.
 Miniature and toy varieties tend to become scared of children more easily, which can cause fear aggression.

 The Saluki is an exotic-looking sighthound that was once used around the fertile crescent to hunt game animals.
 This is a very old breed, though it has likely changed over the centuries.
 This dog is a landrace, which means they developed naturally, not through selective breeding.

 This breed has preserved many of its original hound traits.
 It is reserved with strangers and very independent.
 While it does like the company of people, it doesn’t need people like some other breeds.
 They are fine being left alone as long as their needs are met.
-They can bore easily due to their intelligence and need stimulation.
+They get bored easily due to their intelligence and need for stimulation.
 This can be in the form of training, games, or puzzle toys.
-They are calm and quiet, making them good apartment dogs as necessary.
+They are calm and quiet, making them good apartment dogs if necessary.

 9. Irish Setter

 The Irish Setter comes in very rich, beautiful colors, which is why we decided to include it on this list.
 Their moderately long coat comes in chestnut or red.
 It does require regular brushing to keep it mat-free.
 Their coat feathers along the tail, chest, and ears.